-The Dean for Student Affairs promotes and supports institutional and programmatic mission attainment within the broad student affairs areas of student success and achievement, student life, and alumni services.
+Frederica Amity, PhD, Dean of Students, PhD conferred at Oregon State University The Dean for Students promotes and supports institutional and programmatic mission attainment within the broad student affairs areas of student success and achievement, and student life.

 Mark A. Taylor, PhD, Director of MAMS Program, PhD conferred at Purdue University